basveeling/wavenet/README.md

 - A recent macbook pro needs around ~15 minutes.
 Deepmind has reported that generating one second of audio with their model takes about 90 minutes.

+## Disclaimer
+This is a re-implementation of the model described in the WaveNet paper by Google Deepmind.
+This repository is not associated with Google Deepmind.